Domo42/saga-lib/README.md

 so it is quite easy to create a custom provider.

 The above example will persist the state of the saga in memory, timeouts will be triggered based on Java timers and available Sagas will be automatically determined by scanning the current classpath.
-All of this behaviour can be customized by providing own implementions and calling one of the *using* methods.
+All of this behaviour can be customized by providing own implementations and calling one of the *using* methods.

 A saga may look like the example below.
 The messages handled are POJOs holding only the event data.
 They can be of any object type.
-The *MySagaState* type is a expected to be a POJO as well implementing the *SagaState* interface.
-The method starting the sage is indicated by the *@StartsSaga* annotation while all further handlers need to be annotated with *@EventHandler*.
-There can only one message starting a saga.
+The *MySagaState* type is expected to be a POJO as well implementing the *SagaState* interface.
+The method starting the saga is indicated by the *@StartsSaga* annotation while all further handlers need to be annotated with *@EventHandler*.
+There can only be one message starting a saga.
 There is no limit to the number of further event handlers.

 ```java